waterlinked/waterlinked.github.io/docs/dvl/interfaces.md

 | UART TX | Brown/White   |
 | UART RX | Brown  |

+!!!
+Note
+	Power must be applied to the power terminals before applying voltage to UART pins

 ## Terminal Interface

 The DVL-A50 has a 3.3 volt UART interface (5V tolerant).